The Next Galaxy Mystery Box Sign Up Now Open!

 The Galaxy S25 Ultra’s redesign allowed Samsung to marginally increase the display size from 6.8 inches to 6.9 inches.
 With the Galaxy S25 and Galaxy S25+ also expected to feature slimmer bezels, their screens may get bigger too.
 This year’s models have a 6.2-inch and 6.7-inch display, respectively.
 While the entire lineup gets LTPO Dynamic AMOLED 2X panels, only the Plus and Ultra feature a QHD+ resolution.
 The base model has a 1080p display.
 It remains to be seen if Samsung will upgrade the Galaxy S25’s screen to a QHD+ resolution.

-Do not expect S Pen support on the smaller two models, though.
+Samsung should offer its revolutionary anti-reflective screen technology on the Galaxy S25 and S25+.
+It reduces the screen glare, improving legibility in the brightest environment.
+This tech makes visuals more perceptible than screens twice the brightness when seen under bright light.
+Do not expect S Pen support, though.
 Samsung’s stylus pen is limited to Ultra flagships, Fold-series foldables, and tablets.
 Anyway, the Galaxy S25 and Galaxy S25+ should boast industry-leading displays with high brightness, refresh rate, and resolution.

 Galaxy S25 and S25+: Camera